turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/index.md

 ### Collect logs from an S3 bucket

-Collect WAF logs stored in an S3 bucket that uses the default log file format.
+Collect WAF traffic logs stored in an S3 bucket that uses the default log file format.

 ```hcl
 connection "aws" "security_account" {